darayavahushh/Mania-Drifters/README.md

   - sport cars
   - vans

-Just pick a car, select a map and go burn those tires to the ground.
+Just pick a car, select a map and go burn those tires to the ground!

 ## Technology:

 Mania Drifters is developed using Unity game engine.

+## Wireframe

+We used Figma to give an [overview of the game.](https://www.figma.com/file/MGZqxevfhaA24KB6QMmBXI/Mania-Drift-UI)